saikongara/AccessKeeper/azure-data-engineering-platform/README.md

 # Azure Data Engineering Authentication Module

 This repository contains a reusable Terraform module designed to manage authentication for an Azure Data Engineering Platform.
-TThe resources included in this project are:
+The resources included in this project are:

 - Azure Data Lake
 - Azure Data Factory